Information on Government HGV Courses

 HGV training courses are necessary for a person to get HGV license which allows him to get a job of HGV driver.
 In UK, Government funded HGV training courses are offered which is an excellent option for many people who want to start HGV driving career.
 Currently there are about 6 Government funded HGV training courses which are suitable for various types of candidates.

-This course is good for anyone who wants to become a Professional HGV truck driver.
-It is suitable for any person over 18 years of age, and he is capable of passing the specific medical examination.
+LGV Driver This course is good for anyone who wants to become a Professional HGV truck driver.
+It is suitable for any person over 18 years of age, and is capable of passing the specific medical examination.
 This course is offered in Reditch.

 Basic requirements for HGV driver training courses

 A person who wants to become a HGV driver must hold a valid HGV license.
-For that, he must fulfill the following requirements:
+For that, they must fulfill the following requirements:

-- He must be competent in English and maths.
+- They must be competent in English and maths.
 This is necessary for taking the HGV theory test.

-- He must be over 18 years of age.
+- They must be over 18 years of age.

-- He must hold a full car license, and he must have a good driving record.
+- Theymust hold a full car license, and they must have a good driving record.

 - His eyesight should be good.